muhyild/SelfDrivingCarEngineer/P1_FindingLaneLines/README.md

 #### 5. Finding the lines from the edge pixels

 After having the edge pixels, it is now time to form the line using these edge pixels.
-For this purpose the `Hough Trasnform` is used, which was also presented in the course.
+For this purpose the `Hough Transform` is used, which was also presented in the course.

 The Hough Transform works as follows:
 * it takes the edge pixels from (x,y) the coordinates of the image space, then it transforms them to Hough space, on which the points are represented as a line.
 This line represents the image space line which can pass through the points.